 Oh, hello there.
 I’m Jenny – an English teacher turned blogger and freelance writer, currently trying to make a home here in Prague with my young family.
 As you will see from the blog, you will often find me exploring family-friendly city corners, snuggled up reading with my children or getting a little giddy over doors on Instagram.
-Let it never be said I don’t life a full and varied life!
+Let it never be said I don’t live a full and varied life!
 Here’s a little taste of my overseas story to date.

 When my husband (then boyfriend) was offered his first overseas posting to Zambia, back in 2008, I was delighted.
 Terrified and clueless (yes, I had to google exactly where Zambia was), but truly delighted.
 I couldn’t wait to hand in my notice, leave behind my daily 2-hour commute and wave London-in-the-winter a less than fond goodbye.
 We had never got along and I felt in need of a change.